 Engaging in robust cardiovascular exercise such as running, jogging and cycling is known to reduce mood disorders and have a positive effect on your overall levels of mental health.

 Deep relaxation techniques are highly effective at treating mood disorder.
 These techniques include yoga, mindfulness and tai chi.
 These techniques help you detach from your worries and allow you to see the impermanent nature of negative feelings and thoughts.
 This allows you to shut off external factors that fuel your mood disorder and an associated need to engage in substance misuse.

-If all else fails, you may consider attending a residential rehabilitation centre offering a programme specifically designed for the needs of veterans.
+If all else fails, you may consider attending a residential drug rehab and alcohol rehab centre offering a programme specifically designed for the needs of veterans.
 Before you attend this centre, specifically ask how the centre caters to your needs.